paarthenon/variant/docu/docs/use/recursive.md

 title: 'Recursive variants'
 ---

 Recursive variants are a wonderful pattern for expressing and evaluating tree and list-like data.
 The traditional example involves a binary tree, so let's do a binary tree of `Animal`s.
-I know this doesn't make sense but please bear with me.
+An animal tree may not have many real world applications but please bear with me.
+We'll create a more universal `Tree<T>` type in the next section on [generic variants](use/generic).

 ## `typedVariant<T>()`
 So far we've been letting the **type** flow from the **value**.
 However, this makes recursive variants impossible.
 Attempting to reference `AnimalNode` in the *definition* for `AnimalNode` causes an error in the time-loop (and `tsc`).